 North America is home to a diverse array of hawks.
-There are different types of Hawks in North America found; from the northern harrier soaring over marshlands to the majestic red-tailed hawk riding thermal updrafts, these birds of prey captivate us with their hunting prowess and distinctive features.
+Different types of Hawks can be found in North America; from the northern harrier soaring over marshlands to the majestic red-tailed hawk riding thermal updrafts, these birds of prey captivate us with their hunting prowess and distinctive features.Â

 If, by any chance, you’re in the United States, Canada, or Mexico, you’re likely to encounter these fascinating hawks.